-We have no photos of Burnhope, although we do have photos of these nearby places:
+We have no old photos of Burnhope available currently.
+However you can browse old photos of these nearby places:

 Burnhope is a nice place to live because it is and quiet.
 Among us are some of the richest and poorest people (including childrens auther Terry Deery).

 Where do start?!
 I (then Aidan Jackson) moved to Burnhope at the age of 3 in 1944.
 I lived at 1 Jaw Blades (now demolished) with my grandparents, uncles and mother.
 I started school at the old infant/junior school in October 1946. ...Read full memory